Bi, Pan, Omni, Poly, Fluid, NoLabel, etc. = #oneofus

-The worst part is that bisexuals face discrimination from both sides.
+The worst part is that bi people face discrimination from both sides.
 Straight people don’t accept us (unless we’re willing to participate in their threesome), and the queer “community” rejects us citing our “privilege” in “passing” as straight.
 It’s not viewed as a valid orientation, and we’re told that we’re a bunch of greedy cheaters, or that we’re confused and just need to pick a side.

 Frank Ocean, #oneofus

 Maybe that’s why so many celebrities say they don’t want to use the B-word, because of the stigma attached to it.
-But that’s unfortunate, because kids need role models to realize that there’s nothing wrong with them and it’s ok to identify however they feel suits them best.
+But that’s unfortunate, because kids need role models to realize that there’s nothing wrong with them and it’s okay to identify however they feel suits them best.

 It’s nice to have a word you can attach to what you’re feeling, and honestly I think saying that you don’t want to apply labels to yourself because sexuality is a fluid thing and that it’s all a gray area is detrimental to the cause.
 I mean, I get it, sometimes you just don’t fit in any of the boxes, or you don’t want to, and that’s fine.
 But for the sake of solidarity with everyone else who doesn’t fit in a box either, you sort of have to just throw a big ol’ bisexual blanket over everyone who falls into the category.
-That was my intention with the #oneofus project; to give bisexuals something or someone to relate to.
+That was my intention with the #oneofus project; to give bi people something or someone to relate to.

 Marlon Brando, #oneofus